 Tufail Hussain, Islamic Relief’s UK Director, said: “We are honoured to be partnering with the historic Royal Mint and very pleased to have them on board for our tour across the country.
 This Kaaba gold bar, which celebrates the British Muslim community, will help us raise significant funds for Türkiye and Syria.”

 The Kaaba gold minted bar was designed by Emma Noble in consultation with the Muslim Council of Wales.
 Representing the direction of worship for Muslims all over the world, the bar features the unmistakeable outline of the Kaaba and is a thoughtful way to give the gift of gold during Eid.
-Each bar contains 20g of 999.9 fine gold and all bullion transactions with The Royal Mint are sharia compliant.
+Each bar contains 20g of 999.9 fine gold and all transactions with The Royal Mint for gold, silver and platinum bullion bars and coins are sharia compliant (excluding DigiGold).